AlejandroBaron/rps-cloud/README.md

 - Markov chains as the model structure
 - Docker compose to host the forementioned items

 Run docker-boot-clean.sh and you are good to go!
+Open localhost:80 and there you'll be able to play

 If you want to drop/reset the tables, there are some scripts to do so under `src/dockerscripts` or `src/utils/sql`